divvungiellatekno/course-HU-2025/slides.md

 * solution: develop or use open source technology:
     * HFST (spellers, morphological analysers, etc)
     * speech technology
-* a major part of our technology stack is nowadays under our controll
+* a major part of our technology stack is nowadays under our control
     * see [github.com/divvun](https://github.com/divvun)

 </v-clicks>